currawong-project/libcw/notes.md

   - String assignment is allocating  memory:
      See: `rc_t _val_set( value_t* val, const char* v ) cwFlowTypes.cpp line:464.`
+     Consider using a memory arena to mitigate this problem.

 - DONE Presets do not work for hetergenous networks.